chriskrycho/v5.chriskrycho.com/site/journal/relaunch.md

 ## 4. Onward

 I’ve been working on this redesign and reimplementation for over a year.
 It’s bounced through multiple iterations on both implementation and design.
 And that’s after thinking about it and sketching ideas for years before that!
+If you're technically-minded, you can actually see the whole history in [the project repository on GitHub][gh]—and for *most* of the history of the project I have been quite conscientious about my commit history, so you may actually find it informative!

 I’m glad to have it out here, and I’m hopeful that it’ll be a satisfying online home for the *next* half decade.
 As my friend and longtime collaborator [Stephen] put it as we talked about this design recently: this fresh start opens spaces wide enough to fit all of my work.

 So now: time to get down to the business of actually filling up this space with words and photography and more!